Information Overload + High Bounce Rate = Poor Website Performance

 - A catching headline that includes your keywords.
-If you are a plumber in Innisfail, use a title liked “Professional Plumbing Services – Innisfail.”
+If you are a plumber in Innisfail, use a title liked “Professional Plumbing Services – Ingham.”
 Keep Google happy by staying under its preferred title length which is 70 characters.

 - A solid sub headline paragraph (or two) that briefly describes who you are and what you do.
 Visitors love a story so you could also talk about what you can do for them but don’t get use jargon, remember to apply the K.I.S.S. principle here.

-- Make your Call to Action very clear.
+- Make your Call to Action noticeably clear.
 In most cases, this is what you prospective customers will be looking for so make it STAND OUT!
 Don’t make customers search for your latest deals or booking forms, make them so obvious that a blind person could find them.